danleks/frontend-path-to-the-mastery/object-basics.md

 const userClone = Object.assign({}, user);
 ```

-In case we have references to other objects inside an object a copying by simply looping properties or using `Object.assign()` will not work as only references to inner objects will be copied.
-In such a case a deep copy is needed which can be created with help of `_.cloneDeep(obj)` from `lodash` library.
+In case we have references to other objects inside an object, copying by simply looping through properties or using `Object.assign()` will not work, as only references to inner objects will be copied.
+In such a case a deep copy is needed, which can be created with help of `_.cloneDeep(obj)` from `lodash` library.

 The end.